IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2021-08-31

+### Added

+- `AuxLedgerEvent` type family and interface functions for ticking and applying blocks that expose the ledger events that were recently added to the upstream `cardano-ledger-specs`.
+These new functions merely extend the Consensus
+  interface: nothing changes for downstream uses that do not care about ledger events.
+The `LedgerResult` type is intentionally not an instance of `Applicative`/`Monad`, so as to discourage users from letting the event thunks accumulate by invoking the ledger several times before processing/discarding the (thunks of the) accumulated list of events.
+We anticipate that `tickThenApplyLedgerResult` and/or `tickThenReapplyLedgerResult` are the main ways to utilize the new ledger events.

 ## Circa 2021-07-29

 ### Added